 A much better education equality solution would be to restore accepting out of district students into classes that aren’t full, to support diversity here again.
-To make our schools great again.
+To make our schools the greatest.

-Robin S. Rowe is a candidate for BHUSD School Board in the November 2020 election.
-Please vote.
+Robin S. Rowe was a candidate for BHUSD School Board in the November 2020 election.